 A Swedish heptathlete whose radiant joy and utter dominance redefined what it meant to be the world's greatest all-around female athlete.

-Carolina Klüft didn't just win heptathlons; she transformed the grueling seven-event discipline into a spectacle of pure, infectious athleticism.
-Bursting onto the global stage with a surprise World Championship gold in 2003, she established a reign of unprecedented consistency.
-For five years, she was invincible in multi-event competitions, a streak that included an Olympic gold in Athens in 2004, where her victory lap with a Swedish flag became an iconic image of sporting euphoria.
-Her approach was revolutionary: where others were grimly determined, Klüft competed with a visible, skipping delight, treating the shot put circle and the high jump apron with the same playful intensity.
+Carolina Klüft won Olympic gold in the heptathlon at Athens in 2004, running a victory lap with a Swedish flag that captured sporting euphoria.
+She burst onto the global stage with a surprise World Championship gold in 2003 and remained invincible in multi-event competitions for five years.
+Her approach was revolutionary: she competed with visible delight, treating the shot put and high jump with playful intensity.
 This mental fortitude, paired with exceptional speed and spring, made her unbeatable.
-She retired from the heptathlon at her peak, moving to the long jump to chase a new challenge, leaving behind a legacy defined not just by medals but by the sheer, unadulterated love of competition she displayed.
+She retired from the heptathlon at her peak to pursue the long jump, leaving a legacy defined by her sheer love of competition.

 1981–1996